 One ton of goods and a hard grind up the Chilkoot Trail got you into the Klondike.
 Gold seekers heading to the Klondike in 1898 were required to pack and carry their goods over the Chilkoot Pass.
 The list of supplies required for each man included 400 pounds of flour, 100 pounds of beans, and 100 pounds of sugar, to name just a few.
 The average man took about 40 trips to haul his ton of supplies 33 miles to Bennett.
 That’s 2,600 exhausting miles over the icy trail, up the golden stairs at the summit, through blizzards, and sub-zero conditions.
 Most gold-seekers took at least three months to complete the task.

-Air North, Yukon’s Airline is the simple, comfortable and affordable way to reach the Yukon with scheduled jet service from Vancouver, Kelowna, Calgary and Edmonton – as well as frequent jet and turboprop flights between Whitehorse and Dawson City.
+Air North, Yukon’s Airline is the simple, comfortable and affordable way to reach the Yukon with scheduled jet service from Vancouver, Kelowna, Calgary, Edmonton, Ottawa & Yellowknife – as well as frequent jet and turboprop flights between Whitehorse and Dawson City.
 Get the gold without the rush!

 Take the scenic drive…